CorralPeltzer/newTrackon/README.md

 sudo apt-get install python3-pip sqlite3 python3
 sudo pip3 install pipenv
 ```
-Then, browse to the project root folder and install the pipenv environment and dependencies with
+Then, browse to the project root folder.
+To install the pipenv environment and dependencies, and enter the pipenv:
 ```
 pipenv install
+pipenv shell
 ```
 This will install requests, Flask, gevent, wsgi-requests-logger, Flask-Mako and dnspython.